opticdev/optic/projects/rulesets-base/docs/RequestRule.md

 new RequestRule({
   ...,
   rule: (requestAssertions) => {
-    // lifecycle rules that are available are added, changed, requirement and removed requestAssertions.body.added('contain description', (request) => {
+    // lifecycle rules that are available are added, changed, addedOrChanged, requirement and removed requestAssertions.body.added('contain description', (request) => {
       if (!request.value.description) {
         throw new RuleError({